schuchert/wikispaces/pages/aop/AspectJVMConfigurationBlackMagic.md

 ## More Details
 We've used several terms: **joinpoint**, **pointcut**, **aspect**.

-### joinpoint
+Joinpoint
-> What is a joinpoint?
+: What is a joinpoint?
 It is a place in code that can be uniquely identified and somehow modified.
 Java VM's execute bytecodes.
 A joinpoint, therefore, is a Java bytecode.
 Not all bytecodes can be uniquely identified.
 Not because they are not somehow look-up-able, but because the designers of AspectJ made a decision about where they will allow aspects to apply.
 This decision is the **joinpoint model**.

-### pointcut
+Pointcut
-> A pointcut is simply a collection of joinpoints.
+: A pointcut is simply a collection of joinpoints.
 In our first example, the execution of all methods in a class called ex1.MethodExecutionExample.
 We'll see more of these later.
 A pointcut is how you define **what**.

-### aspect
+Aspect
-> An aspect is something that describes **where** to do **what**.
+: An aspect is something that describes **where** to do **what**.
 In our first example, we used a joinpoint for **where** and what AspectJ refers to as **advice** for the **what**.

-### Advice: Bad Name?
+Advice: Bad Name?
-> Advice is the metaphor that AspectJ uses to describe **what** should happen when a pointcut is encountered.
+: Advice is the metaphor that AspectJ uses to describe **what** should happen when a pointcut is encountered.
 Ask your self this question, when given advice (or giving), it is always followed?
 Because it IS in AspectJ.

 [<--Back](AspectJEX1Explained) [Next-->](AspectJEX1ApplyYourself)